 When opting for a private cloud, businesses reap all the benefits of the public cloud which includes scalability, agility, and the ability to create multiple machines for complex computing jobs.
 However, in terms of security, private clouds offer higher levels of control and privacy.
 The increased security is a result of firewalls as well as the internal hosting used to ensure that sensitive information is not accessible to third-party providers.
 This makes private cloud ideal for larger corporations or businesses working in highly regulated industries with strict governance obligations such as finance, health, and insurance.

 In addition, private clouds offer more in terms of customizability.
 The options available to customize compute, storage and networking are more flexible which allows businesses to curate the ideal solution to fit their needs.

 It is important to note that private and public clouds are not mutually exclusive.
 A private cloud can be used in combination with the public cloud to create a hybrid cloud environment.
 By using a hybrid cloud, businesses can benefit from cloud bursting, which is the ability to expand and retract services based on changes in capacity needs.
 This allows businesses to scale computing services to the public cloud when computing demand increases.

-You can read all about our private cloud and its offerings here.
+Read more all about our private cloud and its offerings.